nhsconnect/national-document-repository-infrastructure/infrastructure/modules/lambda_edge/README.md

 ## Features

-- [x] Lambda function with:
+- Lambda function with:
   - Configurable timeout, memory, and ephemeral storage
   - Reserved concurrency support
-- [x] IAM role and inline policies for S3 or DynamoDB access
+- IAM role with support for user-supplied inline policies
-- [x] Archive packaging for deployment
-- [x] Parameterized S3 bucket and DynamoDB table inputs
-- [x] Outputs function name and ARNs for integration
+- Outputs function name and ARNs for integration

 ---